iblazhko/docker-dev-services/README.md

 ## Description

-This is a tool to run set of services during development using Docker Compose.
+This is a tool to run set of containerized services during development.
-Makes it easier to start / stop set of services on demand.
+It makes it easier to start / stop set of services on demand.

 Supported services: